-Lollypop music player is the GNOME-based player with a modern interface like iTunes.
-It is also free and opensource music player with a very interactive interface.
+Lollypop music player is a GNOME-based player with a modern interface like iTunes.
+It is also a free and open-source music player with a very interactive interface.
 Lollypop is based on Python/GTK+.
-It supports a variety of music file formats and also one can browse them by album cover, artists and music genre.
+It supports a variety of music file formats and also one can browse them by album cover, artists, and music genre.

 Download Lollypop for Ubuntu: Link to website.

-If your requirement is a simple, snappy and single interface music player with light system requirements then the Qmmp is the one.
-You can consider the Qmmp as Winamp music player with basic music controls and minimal interface with the playlist window.
-The best part is as like Windows Winamp you can also use a variety of themes to customize the Qmmp look and feel to make it a part of your style.
+If your requirement is a simple, snappy, and single interface music player with light system requirements then the Qmmp is the one.
+You can consider the Qmmp as a Winamp music player with basic music controls and a minimal interface with the playlist window.
+The best part is that like Windows Winamp you can also use a variety of themes to customize the Qmmp look and feel to make it a part of your style.

 Qmmp music player features XMMS and Winamp 2.x skins support, 10-band equalizer, MMS support, lyrics (using lyrics.wikia.com), cover art, CUE sheet support, playlist formats: m3u, pls, xspf, ReplayGain support, Last.fm/Libre.fm scrobbler, stream browser, audio formats converter, audio recording and more…

-Apart as Ubuntu music player, the Qmmp supports platforms ALT Linux, Arch Linux, Debian GNU/Linux, Fedora, FreeBSD, Gentoo Linux, Mageia, PCLinuxOS, openSUSE, RedHat, Slackware, and Windows.
+Apart from Ubuntu music player, the Qmmp supports platforms ALT Linux, Arch Linux, Debian GNU/Linux, Fedora, FreeBSD, Gentoo Linux, Mageia, PCLinuxOS, openSUSE, RedHat, Slackware, and Windows.

-I couldn’t consider the Elisa as the best music player for Ubuntu because it is still in the developing stage.
-I included it here because of its interface and simple and easy to use features.
+I couldn’t consider Elisa as the best music player for Ubuntu because it is still in the developing stage.
+I included it here because of its interface and simple and easy-to-use features.

-The Elisa can be used as Ubuntu music player developed by the KDE community and a flexible product with a good Plasma Desktop integration capabilities.
+The Elisa can be used as an Ubuntu music player developed by the KDE community and a flexible product with good Plasma Desktop integration capabilities.

 9. Deepin Music Player